 the benefits of PERKii probiotics

-may support ✔️ immune function ✔️ vaccine response
+may support ✔️ immune function ✔️ gut health

-may support ✔️ immune function ✔️ vaccine response
+may support ✔️ immune function ✔️ gut health

 When it comes to choosing the right probiotics for PERKii micro-shield technology, we start with scientific research.
 All the strains used in our products are backed by multiple, independent studies to ensure they may have a substantiated benefit to our health once in the gut.

 Did you know?
 The human body consists of approximately 37 trillion cells encoded by 23,000 human genes.
 We are, however, outnumbered by the human microbiome – the bacteria living on and in us.

 Derived from Greek, ‘probiotics’ literally translates as ‘for life’ (as opposed to antibiotics which means ‘against life’).
 By definition, probiotics are “live microorganisms that when administered in adequate amounts confer a health benefit on the host” (Hill et al., 2014).

 Based on this definition, it is evident that to achieve true ‘probiotic’ status, a microorganism must fulfil the following criteria:

 1. The microorganism must be alive at time of ingestion